aysevllpkts/TrAnnoScope/README.md

 Then create bowtie2 index for them with bowtie2-build --threads <THREADS> <INPUT> <OUTPUT>
 Add path of bowtie2-indexes to resources/fastqscreen/fastq_screen.conf

+**For the remove_contaminants step:**

-For the remove_contaminants step, it will ask to download interested lineage files for BUSCO and taxdump which is used by Blobtools2.
+it will ask to download interested lineage files for BUSCO and taxdump which is used by Blobtools2.

 ```bash
 python precheck.py remove_contaminants -c config/config.yaml
 ```

+**For annotation step:**

-For annotation step, it will ask to download TRINOTATE_DATA_DIR for databases and register SignalP and TmHMM2.
+it will ask to download TRINOTATE_DATA_DIR for databases and register SignalP and TmHMM2.

 If you want SignalP and TmHMM2 search, first you have to install request files.

 Request to get signalp-6h-fast from: https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=signalp&version=6.0&packageversion=6.0h&platform=fast